Alfresco/docs-alfresco/search-enterprise/latest/install/index.md

 ### Alfresco Live Indexing app

-Alfresco Elasticsearch Connector *Live Indexing* can be started from command line as a standard Spring Boot application.
+Alfresco Elasticsearch Connector *Live Indexing* can be started from the command line as a standard Spring Boot application.

+1. Start the *Live Indexing* app.

 ```java
 java -jar alfresco-elasticsearch-live-indexing-3.0.0-app.jar
 ```

-If your services are deployed on a different server or port, following parameters can be used.
+If your services are deployed on a different server or port the following parameters can be used.

 ```java
 java -DSPRING_ELASTICSEARCH_REST_URIS=http://localhost:9200 \